-When we think about getting our bodies in tip-top shape, we think about consistent exercise and a clean diet.
-We all know that eating Wheaties is a sure way to supercharge our body for a sports victory, but we don’t often emphasize the importance of brushing afterward.
+When we think about getting our bodies in shape, we think about consistent exercise and a clean diet.
+We all know that eating healthy is a sure way to supercharge our body for a sports victory, but we don’t often emphasize the importance of brushing afterward.
 Because the mouth and body work together and influence each other, it’s crucial to care for our mouths alongside our bodies.

 Oral and overall health are closely linked and impact one another.
 For a high score in health, increase your physical activity AND establish habits to improve your smile.
-Click here for tips on brushing and flossing the right way.

-Our Mouth and Body Work as a Team
+Our mouth and body work as a team

 Keep a chart to track your progress and reward yourself for reaching your fitness goals.
 Add brushing and flossing to your cool-down regimen.
 Don’t forget to schedule your preventive care appointments with your dentist.

-3. Control the carbs.
+Control the carbs

-4. Hydrate, hydrate, hydrate.
+Hydrate, hydrate, hydrate

 Remember, a healthy body includes a healthy mouth.
 Looking for more on the mouth and body connection?
-Check out The Love Connection Between Heart and Oral Health.
+Check out The love connection between heart and oral health.